jamesnovak/PortalRecordsMoverConsole/README.md

 This is intended to be integrated into a DevOps solution for automated build and deployment.

 Please refer to the sample portal_mover.cmd for a list of avaialable params.
 They are summarized below:

 ## Command Line Options
-* /settings:	Name of the settings file to be loaded.
+* **/settings:**	Name of the settings file to be loaded.
 See the ExportSettings.json for an example.
-				An empty settings argument will mean that only command line arguments will be used
+An empty /settings: argument will mean that only command line arguments will be used

 The following command line parameter values will override any value specified in the settings JSON file.
 Passing in only the argument will null out any value found in the settings file